testspeedpay/Git-Real/ReadMe.txt

-this is from git change from server
+this is fro local change